sipeki/sfia2-colourpicker/README.md

 * Record user name and mood they are in at that moment.
 The mood will set what type of synonym to combine with colour.
 * Visualize the colour generated.
 * Skin the website to be more visually appealing.
-* Micro service that has been modified will have its Docker image regenerated and the Micros Service update in the swarm.
+* Only update the micro service that's source code has been modified rather than all micro services when a weebhook is detected.
-* Run the database for persistent data as a part of the Socker Swarm
+* Run the database for persistent data as a part of the Docker Swarm.

 # Retrospective